vanOosterhoutLab/SpeedDate.jl/docs/src/manual.md

 This results in an upper, middle, and lower estimate of the coalescence time
 $t$ of the two sequences (expressed as the number of generations).

-This method has been written into the Phylo module of the flagship package of the BioJulia project, Bio.jl as a function called `coaltime`, and SpeedDate simply bundles the steps of loading data, conting mutations in sequences, and passing that information to `coaltime`, and writing results to file, easier.